richelbilderbeek/bbbq_article/revision/README.md

 > In addition to the two peptidome studies used by the authors,
 > many comprehensive immunopeptidomes are available for analysis.
 For example,
-> the NIH Immune Epitiope Database and Analysis Resource lists several hundred
+> the NIH Immune Epitope Database and Analysis Resource lists several hundred
 > studies with many hundreds of thousands of epitopes.
 A detailed analysis of
 > the frequency of TMH in experimentally determined MHC-I and MHC-II peptidomes
 > (rather than predicted binders) could provide the information sought by